ikawrakow/ik_llama.cpp/github-data/discussions/258 - Quick-start Guide coming over from llama.cpp and ktransformers!.md

 >\# was getting nan's even without -mla 2 -fa -amb 2048 -fmoe. switched to default --ubatch-size 512 and nan's appear later in the sequence

 Just thought you'd want to know this, manually notifying you as edit's don't trigger notifications.

+> 👤 **ubergarm** replied on **2025-03-16** at **03:58:21**
+>
+> Yeah I managed to cobble together a quantize script and create my first quant `IQ2_K_R4` weighing in at `179G` and slightly higher perplexity that `UD-Q2_K_XL` at `212G` comparing across the first 10 perplexity data points.
+I saw a note about `nan` [over here too on this huggingface unsloth R1-GGUF discussion](https://huggingface.co/unsloth/DeepSeek-R1-GGUF/discussions/37#67bb416987172149b9baa34e) (can't compare against those charts as they use a custom txt file and not `wiki.test.raw`).
+The new quant at 32k context took an 8k prompt at ~63 tok/sec pp and gave ~11.3 tok/sec tg.
+>
+> Now that I see how it works better I'm rolling another one with more `q8_0`s for the less frequent layers and targeting under 256GB RAM system.
+At least I have enough perplexity data points to compare across these specific quants.
+>
+> The other thing I need to dig into more is what combination of `-ctk` and `-ctv` work with what mla/amb/fmoe/fa settings.
+I noticed `-ctk q8_0 -ctv q8_0` works with `-mla 2 -fa -amb 2048 -fmoe` and allows 32k context to fit in 24GB VRAM comfortably.
+However, trying `q8_KV` and `iq4_nl` types segfaulted (didn't grab a backtrace, might be a known invalid combination).
+>
+> Made a lot of progress today!
+Hope to move on to making a CPU only optimized quant for the Intel 6980P to try (e.g. exps around `q6_k_r4` or whatever repacked quant types might be good combo of high quality and reasonably fast assuming plenty of RAM.

 > 👤 **saood06** replied on **2025-03-16** at **04:43:23**
 >